muskanvk/Opencvprojects/README.md

 >>> print(cv2.__version__)
 '3.4.0' # your version may be a newer one

-This repository includes a variety of projects that are implemented in Python using opencv :
+<b>This repository includes a variety of projects that are implemented in Python using opencv :</b>
 1. Facial Detection : Detects the face, eyes of a person.

 2. Background Subtraction : Background subtraction, also known as foreground detection, is a technique in the fields of image processing and computer vision wherein an image's foreground is extracted for further processing (object recognition etc.).